-Following the premiere, this performance will be available to view on demand for one month.
-(Subject to change.)
+Following the premiere, this performance will be available to view on demand for one month until January 3, 2021.

 Leif Ove Andsnes, piano

 Mozart/Fantasia in C minor, K. 475 Beethoven/Piano Sonata in C minor, Op.
 13, Pathétique Janáček/Selections from On an Overgrown Path, Book 1 Dvořák/Selections from Poetic Tone Picture, Op.
 85